not-so-BigGAN: Generating High-Fidelity Images on Small Compute with Wavelet-based Super-Resolution: Introduction

-Motivated by these concerns, we present \wt, a small compute alternative to BigGAN for class-conditional modelling of high-resolution images. \wt completely bypasses the CoD by applying wavelet transformation to the data, decomposing the high-dimensional images into several sets of low-dimensional images \cite{wt0,wt,wt1}.
-When applied to a 2D image, WT slices the image into four equally-sized image-like patches along different frequency bands.
-This process can be recursively applied multiple times in order to slice a large image into multiple smaller images, each one representing the entire image in different bandwidths.
+Motivated by these problems, we present \wtf (\wt), a small compute training alternative to BigGAN, for class-conditional modeling of high-resolution images.
+In end-to-end generative models of high-dimensional data, such as VQVAE-2 \citep{vqvae2} and \cite{progressive}, the lower layers transform noise into low resolution images, which are subsequently upscaled i.e. \textit{super-resolved} to higher dimensions in the higher layers.
+Based on this insight, in \wt we propose to split the end-to-end generative model into two separate neural networks, a sampler and an up-scaling decoder that can be trained in parallel on much smaller dimensional spaces.
+In turn, we drastically reduce the compute budget of training.
+This split allows the sampler to be trained in up to 16-times lower dimensional space, not only making it compute efficient, but also alleviating the training instability of end-to-end approaches.
+To this end, we propose wavelet-space training of GANs.
+As compared to pixel-based interpolation methods for down-sampling images, wavelet-transform (WT) \citep{wt0,wt,wt1} based down-sampling preserves much more structural information, leading to much better samplers in fairly low resolutions \citep{6922406}.
+When applied to a 2D image, wavelet transform slices the image into four equally-sized image-like patches along different frequency bands.
+This process can be recursively applied multiple times in order to slice a large image into multiple smaller images, each representing the entire image in different bandwidths.
 This is diagrammatically shown in Figure \ref{fig:wt}.
-Here, the top-left patch (TL) lies in the lowest frequency band and contains most of the structure of the original image.
-The highly sparse top-right (TR), bottom-left (BL) and bottom-right (BL) patches lie in higher bands of frequency.
+Here, the top-left patch (TL) lies in the lowest frequency band and contains most of the structure of the original image and therefore the only patch preserved during downsampling.
+The highly sparse top-right (TR), bottom-left (BL) and bottom-right (BL) patches lie in higher bands of frequency and are therefore dropped.
+But wavelet-space sampling prohibits the use of existing pixel-space super-resolution models, such as \cite{srgan,esrgan}, to upscale the samples.
+Thus, we introduce two wavelet-space super-resolution \textit{decoder} networks that can work directly with wavelet-space image encoding, while matching the performance of equivalent pixel-space methods.
+Training our decoders is extremely compute efficient (e.g., 3 days on the full ImageNet dataset), and, once trained on a diverse dataset like ImageNet, can generalize beyond the original training resolution and dataset.